Colombians march to support President Petro's social and economic reforms

 Colombia's opposition called for marches and rallies in cities across Colombia on Wednesday to reject Petro's reforms, arguing they threaten the country's economic stability and risk plunging it into more poverty.

-(Reporting by Luis Jaime Acosta; Writing by Oliver Griffin; Editing by Aurora Ellis)
+(Reporting by Luis Jaime Acosta; Writing by Oliver Griffin; Editing by Aurora Ellis and Kenneth Maxwell)

 ((Oliver.Griffin@thomsonreuters.com; +57 304-583-8931;))